Blockchain-based Proof of Location: Introduction

-The block chain technology is a novel peer-to-peer approach, which allows to maintain a continuously-growing list of data records, linked in a way that makes them immutable.
-In general, a block is a set of one or more data records, prefaced by a block header and protected by a proof of some type.
-The initial and most widely known application of this technology is Bitcoin's public transaction ledger, a digital asset and a payment system invented by Satoshi Nakamoto \cite{Nakamoto2008}.
+Our proof-of-location scheme is based on \textit{blockchain} technology \cite{Nakamoto2008}.
+A blockchain is a cryptographically secure distributed ledger that maintains a continuously growing list of ordered data blocks.
+Each block header contains the hash of the previous block header, a hash value related to its data and a timestamp.
+Once recorded, the data in a block cannot be altered retroactively.

-The main feature that differentiates the block chain from all other distributed databases is its completely decentralized nature, which escapes the presence of a trusted central authority.
-Indeed, block chain maintenance is performed by a network of communicating nodes, which store their own copy of the block chain, validate transactions, add them to their copy of the block chain, and then broadcast block additions to other nodes.
-All these operations are performed in such a way that \textit{consensus} emerges among network nodes, about the information stored in the block chain.
+The main feature that differentiates the blockchain from all other distributed databases is its completely decentralized nature, which escapes the presence of a trusted central authority.
+Indeed, blockchain maintenance is performed by a network of communicating nodes, which validate transactions, add them to their own local copy of the blockchain, and then broadcast block additions to other nodes.
+All these operations are performed in such a way that \textit{distributed consensus} emerges among network nodes, about the information stored in the blockchain.
+If a forged block (\textit{i.e.}, a block with false proofs of location) is added to the chain, other nodes will find the data to be untrue.
+In the Bitcoin virtual currency system (www.bitcoin.org), the blockchain is used to store transaction records \cite{Nakamoto2008}.
+Ethereum (www.ethereum.org) is another virtual currency system with a public blockchain, which stores not only transactions, but also programs denoted as smart contracts.

+Both Bitcoin and Ethereum use a proof of work (PoW) algorithm that rewards participants who solve cryptographic puzzles in order to validate transactions and create new blocks (\textit{i.e.}, mining).
+However, Ethereum is moving toward proof of stake (PoS), a category of consensus algorithms for public blockchains that depend on a validator's economic stake in the network.
+More precisely, a set of validators take turns proposing and voting on the next block, and the weight of each validator's vote depends on the size of its deposit (\textit{i.e.}, stake).

+In the proposed scheme, a customized PoS-based blockchain is used to store proofs of location.
+The benefits of PoS as opposed to PoW are, in short: \begin{enumerate} \item no need to consume large quantities of electricity in order to secure a blockchain; \item enables a wider array of techniques that use game-theoretic mechanisms in order to better discourage Sybil groups from forming and, if they do form, from acting in ways that are harmful to the network; \item reduced centralization risks due to the uniform distribution of block validation workload; \item ability to use economic penalties against malicious players (as they are always exposed to the risk to loose their stake). \end{enumerate}

+The rest of the paper is organized as follows.
+In Section \ref{sec:related}, we describe related work.
+In Section \ref{sec:scheme}, we illustrate our proof-of-location scheme.
+In Section \ref{sec:analysis}, we analyze the proposed scheme in terms of robustness against various kinds of attacks.
+In Section \ref{sec:evaluation}, we illustrate a preliminary performance evaluation of the proposed scheme.
+Finally, we conclude the paper with a summary of achieved results and an outline for future work in Section \ref{sec:conclusion}.